 - Standby guardianship under SCPA § 1726 allows a parent to designate a future guardian to take effect on a triggering event (death, incapacity, deportation).
 For older kinship caregivers who fear the child losing them next, naming a successor guardian via standby designation is a critical step.

-Cost: Legal fees range $2,500 to $8,000 in unrepresented to fully-represented matters.
-Many kinship caregivers proceed pro se with help from Legal Services NYC, Empire Justice Center, Lawyers For Children, or the NYS Kinship Navigator's legal information line.
+Cost: Legal fees vary depending on whether the matter is contested and whether you retain counsel.
+Many kinship caregivers proceed pro se, with help from Legal Services NYC, Empire Justice Center, Lawyers For Children, or the NYS Kinship Navigator's legal information line; the filing fee is waived if you are indigent (CPLR § 1101).

 4.3 Pathway 3, Kinship Guardianship Assistance Program (KinGAP)